 - Set aside the browned cutlets and keep them warm while you prepare the sauce.

 - Add the mushrooms to the same pan and keep the heat on medium high.
-If you need to, add an extra 1 tbsp of butter.
+If you need to, add an extra 1 tablespoon of butter.

 - Season with salt and pepper and saute the mushrooms for 2-3 minutes.